 10 - Attend Mixology Classes and Beverage Tasting Seminars

 We attended a few of the beverage seminars and one of the mixology classes...they were so much fun!

-The beverage tasting seminars are each based on different type of liquor, wine, or beer.
+The beverage tasting seminars are each based on a different type of liquor, wine, or beer.
 For example, at the tequila tasting, they had three different types of tequila for us to sample, plus a dessert tequila and a margarita.
-While you’re sampling the tequila there is a tequila specialist giving you a little background about each tequila.
+While you're sampling the tequila there is a tequila specialist giving you a little background about each tequila.